KatBrookfield/hugo-site/content/post/7-configuring-topology-spread-constraints.md

 author: "Kat Brookfield"
 ---

-In the previous post, we have scaled our deployment by defining number of replicas required but we weren't able to control where they get deployed.
+In previous post, we have scaled our deployment by defining number of replicas required but we weren't able to control where they get deployed.
 Today, we'll look into this further.

 ## Understanding default restart behaviour
 It is important to note that if a node fails, pods running on that node are scheduled for deletion.
-Pods only get scheduled on a node once, when they are created, and remaing running on that node until it stops or is terminated.
+Pods only get scheduled on a node once, when they are created, and remain running on that node until it stops or is terminated.
 That means that a pod is never rescheduled on another node, but a new pod is created instead.

 In order to demonstrate this behaviour I have changed the number of replicas in my deployment to 2 and applied the changes:
 ```